 The average middle-aged man should be able to do around 20 push-ups.
 To some this will be easy, to others, this may be challenging.
 But if you’re not at that level, no worries.
 We’ve compiled a list of tips to help you improve your push-up performance.
-The easiest way is to simply start doing push-ups regularly.
+The easiest way is to simply start doing push-ups, regularly.
 Over time, this will help you increase your overall number.
-However, it’s also important to train individual muscle groups involved in a push-up.
+However, it’s also important to train individual muscle groups involved in performing a push-up.
 This means hitting the triceps and core is just as important as the chest.
-Read on to see how you can start to master the push-up.
+Read on to see how you can start to master the push-up and take your max number to the next level.

 The chest is the central muscle for the push-up.
 Therefore, it makes sense that other exercises to strengthen the chest will help your push-up ability.
 The chest press or bench press is excellent for this.
 You can do presses with a bar or dumbbells, on a flat bench, or at an incline.
 For maximum training results, it’s best to alternate how you do this exercise.
 For example, during workout No.1, do flat barbell bench presses.
 The next time you hit your chest, do incline dumbbell presses.